ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^responseruleid ( id )`

 The rule tag generating this response from which you can get the topic.
-May be joined pair of rule tags if rule was relayed (reuse) from a different rule).
+May be joined pair of rule tags if rule was relayed (reuse) from a different rule.
 The final rule will be first and the relay second, eg `~keywordless.30.0.~control.3.4`.

 If the _id_ is `-1`, then all output generated will be included, analogous to what happens in